Family Visit to Greenfield Village, Michigan

 All of the adults and the older kids loved learning about each building and why it was selected to be in Greenfield Village.
 Each building had someone in period dress who would show additional pictures, explain about the items on display, and tell the kids what was significant about the structure.
 For the younger kids who weren’t as interested in history, they have a carousel and a fantastic playground!

-In our post about the Henry Ford, we discussed admission costs and discount options.
+We discussed admission costs and discount options to Greenfield Village in our post about the Henry Ford.
 All of the rides within the park are an additional cost, so you’ll want to take advantage of any discounts on admission that you can.

 Greenfield Village also changes decorations and events with the seasons, making it worth returning to in the summer, as well as the holiday season.
 We’ll definitely be back!